skip to content

 00:55:11 - Nick Taylor

-Oh, yeah, good call.
-Create.
+Oh, yeah, good call. createdAt.
 All right, just save that.
 Okay.
 And then I come back to the page, I imagine.
 Okay, cool.
-So I guess this is just JSON stringified right now.
+So I guess this is just JSON-stringified right now.

 00:55:24 - Anthony Campolo

 Yep.
-Yeah.
-So the next thing would be.
-You can take the.
-So it's mapping over it.
-You can actually create like a component if you wanted to.
-But we should probably move on to the, to the deployment part now since we got time crunch.
-Yeah, we got.
-We got plenty of time.
-It takes like five to 10 minutes to actually build the site.
-So the sooner we can get building, the better.
+So the next thing would be: it's mapping over it, and you could actually create a component if you wanted to.
+But we should probably move on to the deployment part now, since we have a bit of a time crunch.
+It takes like five to ten minutes to actually build the site, so the sooner we get building, the better.

 00:55:45 - Nick Taylor